NaikMayur/Chatbot-for-Skill-Based-Job-Recommendation/README.md

 # SkillBOT

 "Skill Based Job Recommendation Chatbot" <br>
-A chatbot that recommends job roles to users based on thier skill.
+A chatbot that recommends job roles to users based on their skill.